 A little bit of compassion can brighten—and enlighten—the world.
 Now more than ever is a time to seek diverse perspectives and be kind and open-minded toward all people, no matter how dissimilar.
 AFAR’s premier issue in 2009 featured an inspiring story in which writer Tim Cahill reflects on the lasting impact of kind gestures.
 Our May/June 2018 issue focuses on modern hospitality in its myriad forms: We go inside the showstopping hotels that redefine what it means to welcome guests, speak to an author who went around the world to discover how travel can heal hate, and examine how hospitality lies at the heart of the largest refugee movement in history.

-Here at AFAR, we wanted to take some time to reflect on the most generous help we’ve ever received from a stranger abroad, in hopes that these stories will remind us—and our entire AFAR community—that there is still plenty of humility out there, and that in the end, it’s our differences that make this world a vibrant place.
+“Hospitality is about more than picking a hotel,” AFAR editor in chief, Julia Cosgrove, writes at the start of the issue.
+“It is fundamental to how we humans treat one another.”
+As our latest issue came to fruition, the AFAR team took some time to reflect on the most generous help we’ve ever received from a stranger abroad.
+We hope that these stories serve as a reminder that there is plenty of humility out there, and that in the end, it’s our differences that make this world a vibrant place worth exploring.

 “When I was in Cairo, while trying to find a street address in a quiet neighborhood, I found myself walking in circles amidst a web of crisscrossing streets.
 A middle-aged Egyptian man noticed my confusion and approached me, offering (in very broken English) to help.
 He not only pointed me in the right direction—he walked alongside me until I reached my destination to make sure I found it.”—Jill Greenwood, Director of AFAR Experiences